 We replied with interest, and she sent over topline numbers like customers and ARR (annual recurring revenue).
 From there, we set up an initial phone call.

 When you respond yes to an investment or selling opportunity, or when an investment firm responds yes to your request, you or the firm will set up a discovery meeting, typically 30-60 minutes.
 Usually, it’s the senior associate and the associate or junior analyst calling to get more information about you, your company’s history, general size, Founder story, and possibly general valuation expectations.
-(At SureSwift, our VP of Acquisitions or even founder and CEO is in these meetings even though we have a full acquisitions team.)

 During this meeting, you have time to ask them any questions you want.
 Take advantage of this opportunity because it’s your chance to gauge their experience and interest in your company’s future.